Skip to main content

 Leverage technology

 Explore new technologies that can help employees navigate the health care system and stay well.
-This can be as simple reimbursing employees for the purchase of the wearable device like a Fitbit.
+This can be as simple reimbursing employees for the purchase of a wearable device like a Fitbit.

 Mobile apps are another high return on low investment that can help employees lower risk factors and take their drugs as described.
-Our data shows that 12 months after diagnosis, only 72% of claimants with diabetes are drug adherent.
 Our mobile app has built-in functionality to help those claimants manage their medication.

 *Our claims data mirrors the Benefits Canada Health Care Survey results.